this-is-learning/rxjs-fundamentals-course/docs/part-2.md

 - Nate Lapinski

-##

-# Fundamentals of RxJS

-Chapter 2: Reactive Programming with RxJS

-By: Nate Lapinski

 In this chapter, we will explore the building blocks of reactive programming and RxJS.
 We'll answer questions such as:

 - What is declarative programming ?